bryanbohol/default-date-by-weekly/README.md

 # default-date-by-weekly

-JavaScipt function that generates Date :date: by Weekly as per your syntax parameter.
+JavaScript function that generates Date :date: by Weekly as per your syntax parameter.

 ## Syntax Parameters